wp-slimstat/wp-slimstat/readme.txt

 * Ignore hits based on IP addresses and networks, browsers, referrers and permalinks
 * Can restrict view/admin to specific users
 * Uses WP timezone settings and date formatting
-* Has filters for content drill-down
+* Has a lot of filters for content drill-down

 == Installation ==